MathaiMarvin/Task-Train/README.md

 [![Open Source Love svg1](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

 # Task Train App
-This application is a React app that uses Rails Rest API to enable the user to manage their Tasks.
-Through the application the user is able to create a Task, set Priority and set the status of the project.
+This application is a React app that uses Rails Rest API to enable the user to manage their tasks.
+Through the application the user is able to create a Task, set Priority and set the status of the tasks.

-In addition, the user is able to see the list of all the Tasks as well as delete a Task after clicking on the Task to see the full information.
+In addition, the user is able to see the list of all the tasks as well as delete a task after clicking on the task to see the full information.

 - A little patience as the data is sent to the server for storage or retrieval goes a long way